Chart Color Schemes

 Leeming was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Leeming's population was found to be more culturally diverse than most local markets, with 21.1% speaking a language other than English at home and 37.3% born overseas.
-Christianity was the predominant religion in Leeming, comprising 47.4% of its population.
-Notably, Buddhism was overrepresented in Leeming at 3.3%, compared to none across Greater Perth.
+Leeming was found to have a higher cultural diversity than most local markets, with 21.1% of its population speaking a language other than English at home and 37.3% born overseas.
+The dominant religion in Leeming is Christianity, making up 47.4% of the population.
+However, Buddhism is significantly overrepresented, comprising 3.3% compared to None% across Greater Perth.

 Frequently Asked Questions - Diversity